How to prepare for job loss

 - If your spouse has a health plan, evaluate how it compares to continuing your health insurance under COBRA or enrolling through the Health Insurance Marketplaces.
 In some cases, it can be less expensive with equivalent or better benefits.
 If so, try to enroll.
 A job loss is typically a qualifying event for making benefit changes.

-- And don't forget that if you have a Health Savings Account (HSA), you can continue to withdrawal the funds for eligible health care expenses.
+- And don't forget that if you have a Health Savings Account (HSA), you can continue to withdraw the funds for eligible health care expenses.

 5. Leave your retirement account alone if you can